 The Department of Justice, Office on Violence Against Women (OVW) has recognized the DVHRT Model as a “leading promising practice” in intimate partner homicide prevention.
 Under a grant from the OVW we provide training and technical assistance nationally to assist communities in implementing the DVHRT and the Danger Assessment for Law Enforcement risk screening tool.

 Danger Assessment for Law Enforcement

-The Danger Assessment for Law Enforcement (DA-LE) is an evidence-based risk assessment screening instrument that is designed to identify victims who are at the highest risk of intimate partner homicide (IPH) and severe/near-lethal assault.
-It is administered on the scene of domestic violence calls by law enforcement officers, and acts as a supplement to the police report.
+The Danger Assessment for Law Enforcement (DA-LE) is an evidence-based risk assessment tool used by responding officer to help identify victims who are at the highest risk of homicide or severe/near-lethal assault.

 The DA-LE was created by the Jeanne Geiger Crisis Center in 2015, through a collaboration with Dr. Jacquelyn Campbell, PhD, RN, FAAN and Dr. Jill Theresa Messing, MSW, PhD.

 The DA-LE is a multifaceted intervention that involves an accompanying protocol to connect high risk victims to domestic violence services and is used in court to inform criminal justice proceedings.

 The DA-LE can be used within the context of the DVHRT Model or as a stand-alone risk assessment tool.